tkherman/Scheduling-Simulator/README.md

 >    model.
 >
 >   - Which IPC mechanism will you use: named pipes or unix domain sockets?
+>       - we think unix domain sockets is the choice because it allows
+>         bi-directional communications where as named pipes only allow one
+>         direction communication which means we have to create two separate
+>         pipes
 >
 >   - How will you utilize this IPC mechanism?
 >